RobotComponents/RobotComponents-Documentation/docs/Robot Components/Simulation/Forward Kinematics.md

 The robot mesh will be colored red if any axis values are invalid.

 [**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/index.md %})**:**
-Plug the End Plane output parameter of this component into the Plane input parameter of the [Target]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Declarative Actions/Target.md %}) component.
+Plug the End Plane output parameter of this component into the Plane input parameter of the [Robot Target]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Declarative Actions/Robot Target.md %}) component.